 You might be thinking of putting your teenager in the backyard (in a tiny home of course).
-A well appointed mini home with a deck and fully compliant so council doesn’t rain on your parade.
+A well-appointed mini home with a deck and fully compliant so the council doesn’t rain on your parade.

 Some people just need an additional area for meditation or yoga practice.
 Often it’s to move the home office outside so it’s away from the main house but still close by.